zhewenshen/applied-cryptography-project/README.md

 ## How to Cite

-If you use this project in your research, please cite it as follows:
+If you use this project in your work, please cite it as follows:

 ```bibtex
 @software{TBD,